UnfoldLDM: Degradation-Aware Unfolding with Iterative Latent Diffusion Priors for Blind Image Restoration: Restoration Model and Optimization

-Unlike conventional formulations that involve a single gradient and a proximal step, our setting requires customized treatment for both holistic and decomposed degradations to enhance flexibility.
-Accordingly, each iteration consists of two gradient descent steps (corresponding to the two fidelity terms) and one proximal step.
-We define:
+Unlike conventional practices with a single gradient and proximal step, we address both holistic and decomposed degradations, requiring two gradient descent steps (one per fidelity term) and one proximal step per iteration: